humdrum-tools/humdrum-documentation/tool/midi/index.md

 [**perform**](perform.html) and [**smf.**](smf.html)

-In contrast to MIDI performance data, canonical musical scores (such as `**kern`) frequently contain unisons \-- where two voices share the same pitch for a period of time.
+In contrast to MIDI performance data, canonical musical scores (such as `**kern`) frequently contain unisons &mdash; where two voices share the same pitch for a period of time.
 MIDI produces a \`note-off\' instruction at the end of each note; however only a single \`note-off\' instruction is required to turn-off a note.
-Unfortunately, the first note-off will terminate a note \-- even if the same pitch is sustained in another voice.
+Unfortunately, the first note-off will terminate a note &mdash; even if the same pitch is sustained in another voice.
 In normal operation, **midi** suppresses the sending of the first of two MIDI \`note-off\' commands when a unison is encountered in the input.
 This ensures that the pitch will be sustained for the longer of